i-am-tanni/mud_painter/README.md

 Format files inform the custom encoding patterns for the output.

-See `/lib/mud_painter/config` for format fields and `/formats` for examples.
+- See `/lib/mud_painter/config` for format fields
+- See `/formats` for examples.

 ### Symbols

 Repetitions in the symbols determine any leading zeroes if applicable.

-**Warning**: The largest number of repetitions results in the padding number.
-Consecutivness is not considered.

 Example:

 ```
-If symbol = {r}, number = 0, result will be "0"
+If symbol = {r} and number = 0, result will be "0"
-If symbol = {rr}, number = 0, result will be "00"
+If symbol = {rr} = 0, result will be "00"
 ```

+**Warning**: The largest number of repetitions results in the padding number.
+Consecutivness is not considered.